Wondering if link building is still relevant in SEO?

 In determining the quality of your backlinks, Google checks the anchor text too.
 Using proper anchor text makes the link more helpful and relevant for the user.

-, nofollow links do not influence the search engine rankings of the destination URL because Google does not transfer PageRank or anchor text
+According to Joshua Hardwick, nofollow links do not influence the search engine rankings of the destination URL because Google does not transfer PageRank or anchor text across them.

 Always make sure to get a dofollow link whenever you're getting a backlink to your website.
 You can easily check if your backlink is a dofollow link or not.